shemtovsamuel/Scientific-Aarticle-Generator-AI/README.md

 ## Customization

 - Modify the prompt template in `app.py` to adjust the article generation instructions.
-- Update the `bibliography.txt` file to change the bibliographic references used for generation.
+- Update the `articles.txt` file to change the bibliographic references used for generation.
 - Adjust the test values `title_defaultù and `data_default` according to your needs.

 By Samuel Shemtov